GerardCalvo06/GerardCalvo06/README.md

 ---

 ## 🚀 About Me
-- 💻 I work with both Frontend and Backend
+- 💻 I can work on both Frontend and Backend, but I prefer Backend
-- 🧠 I enjoy backend logic and server-side development
-- 🌱 Always learning and improving step by step
+- 🌱 Always learning new technologies and improving step by step
 - 🎯 Focused on becoming a better Full Stack developer

 ---